Parallel Bayesian Global Optimization of Expensive Functions: Abstract

 \section{Abstract}

 We consider parallel global optimization of derivative-free expensive-to-evaluate functions, and propose an efficient method based on stochastic approximation for implementing a conceptual Bayesian optimization algorithm proposed by \cite{GiLeCa08}.
+At the heart of this algorithm is maximizing the information criterion called the ``multi-points expected improvement'', or the $\qEI$.
 To accomplish this, we use infinitessimal perturbation analysis (IPA) to construct a stochastic gradient estimator and show that this estimator is unbiased.
 We also show that the stochastic gradient ascent algorithm using the constructed gradient estimator converges to a stationary point of the $\qEI$ surface, and therefore, as the number of multiple starts of the gradient ascent algorithm and the number of steps for each start grow large, the one-step Bayes optimal set of points is recovered.
 We show in numerical experiments that our method for maximizing the $\qEI$ is faster than methods based on closed-form evaluation using high-dimensional integration, when considering many parallel function evaluations, and is comparable in speed when considering few.
 We also show that the resulting one-step Bayes optimal algorithm for parallel global optimization finds high-quality solutions with fewer evaluations than a heuristic based on approximately maximizing the $\qEI$.
 A high-quality open source implementation of this algorithm is available in the open source Metrics Optimization Engine (MOE).